How to Create a Multi-Step Approval Workflow

 Tips

-• Include a deep link to the source record (the PO, contract, refund request) in every notification so approvers can verify context.
+• Include a deep link to the source record (the PO, contract, refund request) in the Message so approvers can verify context before deciding.

-• Use the date connector's format tool to render timestamps in the approver's timezone in notifications.
+• Use the date connector's format tool to render approval timestamps in a readable timezone for the audit notification.

 • For very long chains, consider extracting each approval gate into a Subworkflow so you can change one step without touching the others.